 Kyle co-authored Creating a Google Apps Classroom published by Shell Education.
 In recent years, he has worked to make technological tools available and accessible to schools and students through his association with the following organizations: Google Teacher Academy, Google Workshops for Educators, Google Workshops for Administrators, MacWorld Expo for Educators, California League of Schools Technology Conference, California League of Schools Professional Learning Communities Conference , Google Migration Summit, Common Sense Media Trainer, Leading Edge Certified Trainer, Sony Educational Ambassador.

 Elizabeth taught all levels of High School English, from remedial to Advanced Placement courses, was Newspaper Advisor, Mock Trial Coach and English-Language Arts Curriculum Leader.
+Additionally, she led the Educational Technology Services Team in the Santa Clara County, supporting over 30 districts.
 She holds an M.S.Ed. as well as a B.A. in English and a minor in Psychology, along with her clear teaching and administrative credentials.